j-eikens/matplotlib-challenge/README.md

 # matplotlib-challenge
-Homework submission for module 5.
+This repo contains the homework submission for module 5.

+#Submission File
+The homework submission file is "pymaceuticals_starter.ipynb